 O’Brien retired from AO in 1958 but continued on with the company as a consultant.
 From 1959-70 he was a member of the Air Force Scientific Advisory Board.
 In 1970 he helped form the Space Program Advisory Council to advise NASA on future programs.

 For his work in optics in World War II he received the Medal for Merit, the nation’s highest civilian award.
-He also received OSA’s Frederic Ives Medal.
+He also received OSA’s Frederic Ives Medal, and he was elected a Fellow of OSA in 1959.

 Brian O’Brien died 1 July 1992.